 They believed Christine’s handwriting matched the letter sent after Gregory’s death, which stated that the killer hoped Jean-Marie would die of grief since money could not bring his son back.
 In an even more bizarre twist of events, the media circus began to dub her as a witch.
 Four months after Gregory’s murder, Christine was officially charged, and she was pregnant with her second child at that time.
 Although jailed for a few days, Christine started a hunger strike to protest her innocence.
 Upon careful investigation from Judge Simon, it was proved that Christine could not have humanly killed Gregory within the timeline of events provided.

-Finally, she was let go, and moved in with her parents for some time, while their house was guarded by the police.
-Eventually, all charges against Christine were dropped, but she has also written her own book, titled “Let Me Tell You”, which tells the tale of her innocence.
+Finally, she was let go and moved in with her parents for some time while their house was guarded by the police.
+Eventually, all charges against Christine were dropped, but she also wrote her own book, titled “Let Me Tell You,” which tells the tale of her innocence.
 Since Christine’s husband murdered Laroche, she has been instructed by the court to hand over the proceeds of the book to Laroche’s children.

 Jean-Marie and Christine Villemin have always been together for the entire ordeal.
-Such tragedy could easily have resulted in a split.
-However, the couple will always be pictured as holding hands, as a reporter puts it in the documentary.
-As for their state now, they have said that they do not like to meet new people, especially Christine since she feels they are always wondering about whether she killed her own son.
+Such a tragedy could easily have resulted in a split.
+However, as a reporter puts it in the documentary, the couple will always be pictured as holding hands.
+As for their state now, they have said that they do not like to meet new people, especially Christine since she feels they are always wondering about whether she killed her son.

-Though the couple has tried to put their past behind them by moving to a suburb near Paris, they still remain hopeful about finding Gregory’s killer.
-In fact, they have urged for the case to be reopened numerous times.
-At present, the couple has three children and are happy living a suburban life away from the spotlight.
-It will be interesting to see if this documentary reignites media’s interest in the couple.
-Will this series put spotlight back on them?
+Though the couple has tried to put their past behind them by moving to a suburb near Paris, they remain hopeful about finding Gregory’s killer.
+They have urged for the case to be reopened numerous times.
+The couple has three children and is happily living a suburban life away from the spotlight.
+It will be interesting to see if this documentary reignites the media’s interest in the couple.
+Will this series put the spotlight back on them?
 Only time will tell.

 Murielle Bolle: Where is the Wild Card in Little Gregory’s Case?